fejfuewuwhfwehfufuhw/my-trading-app-icic/README.md

-# Algorithmic Trading App with ICICI Direct Breeze Connect SDK (Typescript)
+# Trading View Webhooks with ICICI Direct Breeze Connect JS SDK (Typescript)

-Welcome to the Algorithmic Trading App powered by ICICI Direct Breeze Connect SDK, crafted with Typescript and deployed seamlessly on Firebase Functions!
+Welcome to the Trading View Webhooks powered by ICICI Direct Breeze Connect SDK, crafted with Typescript and deployed seamlessly on Firebase Functions!

 ## Overview